asgardeo/asgardeo-auth-js-core/packages/auth-js/README.md

 import { AsgardeoSPAClient } from "@asgardeo/auth-js/polyfilled/umd";
 ```

-**Note that using a polyfilled modules comes at the cost of the bundle size being twice as big as the default, non-polyfilled bundle.**
+**Note that using a polyfilled modules comes at the cost of the bundle size being twice as big as the default non-polyfilled bundle.**

 ## APIs

+The SDK provides a client class called `AsgardeoAuthClient` that provides you with the necessary methods to implement authentication.
+You can instantiate the class and use the object to access the provided methods.

 ### constructor